It’s really important to us that you are supported and feel safe.

-- If you have made an online self-referral, a SARC Support Coordinator will call you back at a time that is good for you.
+- If you have made an online self-referral, we will call you back at a time that is good for you.

-- A doctor or nurse might be arranged to examine you to ensure that your physical and sexual health needs are looked after, this may include emergency contraception.
+- A doctor or nurse might be arranged to see you to ensure that your physical and sexual health needs are looked after.

-- We will offer you practical ongoing support from an Independent Sexual Violence Advisor (ISVA) who is experienced in working with young people.
+- We will offer you onward support from an Independent Sexual Violence Advisor (ISVA) who is experienced in working with young people.

-- Specialist counselling services can help you to explore your feelings within a comfortable and safe environment.
+- Services such as counselling can help you to explore your feelings within a comfortable and safe environment.

 Find your local SARC

 The Sexual Assault Referral Centre (SARC) in Teesside provides 24/7 support to anyone who has experienced rape and other sexual offences, whether this has happened recently or in the past.

 SARC Northumberland Tyne & Wear opened in September 1991 to provide a free, confidential counselling, support and advice service for women (aged 16 and over at the time of the assault) who have been subjected to an attack of a sexual nature.